Sharmin Meymandi Nejad: Humanitarian Works

-Sharmin is the founder of an NGO called Imam Ali Popular Students Relief Society, also known as the Society of Students Against Poverty.
-This NGO is now (2021) active all around the country with more than 10 thousand volunteers serving more than 6800 women and children.
-Imam Ali Society is also active in Iraq and Afghanistan.
+Sharmin founded an NGO called Imam Ali Popular Students Relief Society, also known as the Society of Students Against Poverty.
+This NGO is now (2021) active all around the country, with more than 10,000 volunteers serving more than 6,800 women and children.
+The Imam Ali Society is also active in Iraq and Afghanistan.

 Society of Students Against Poverty

 Society of Students Against Poverty(Imam Ali Society), is the first nonpartisan, student NGO in Iran.
 It was founded in 1999 and had its first official office in Sharif University of Technology in 2000.
 The major activities are focused on social issues, especially ones affecting children.
 It has 44 centres in deprived areas and slums all over the country where working children and underprivileged women benefit from medical and educational services, including literacy, languages, art and music, sports, etc. There are also different projects and seminars held frequently designed based on the national and religious ceremonies.
 These projects are trying to create a tie between ceremonies and social volunteering movements.